 New River Gorge Park and Preserve has such fantastic routes because of the park’s massive gorge, carved out by the new River.
 Many millennia ago, the New River carved eroded a 1,000-foot-deep gorge near Fayetteville, West Virginia.
 The area is a mix of rugged and welcoming, which makes for a fantastic getaway.

-The cliffs are made of nuttall sandstone, which is great for grip and won’t tear up your fingers.
+The cliffs are made of nuttall sandstone (a hard sandstone), which is great for grip and won’t tear up your fingers.
 With an average wall height of 75-100 feet and most of the ratings at 5.9 or higher, you probably want to know what you’re doing before venturing here.
 However, if you’re new to outdoor climbing or haven’t started sport climbing outside yet, you still have options available to you.

 DIY or hire a guide?

 View this post on Instagram

 Wanting to go the do-it-yourself route?
 If you feel good with routes rated 5.9/5.10 or higher and have the technical and safety knowledge to identify routes, belay, evaluate bolts, clean routes, etc., you should be able to manage going out on your own.
 If you aren’t sure you can handle this level of climbing on your own, don’t worry.
 There are plenty of amazing guides who know the area and can show you the ropes — both figuratively and literally.
 You’ll probably even learn a thing or two while you’re out with them.